Cmacca/blog/_harp/articles/stop-playing-video-games.md

 ### **7. One reason why you should play video games (periodically). ** ###

 The entire concept behind the video game is to immerse oneself in an alternate reality in order to escape the perils of one's current reality.
 Video games are actually quite effective at this task, and they can ease stress levels during play because the player is able to focus on problems other than their own.
 I would actually recommend finding apps for your phone or games for your console that you may like to play for short periods of time.
-Doing this allows you to **decompress** after, say, a hard day at work, or a difficult family situation.
+Doing this allows you to **decompress** after, say, a hard day at work or a difficult family situation.